Discovery Logo

 Discovery Channel Logo 2009

 The previous graphic sign only lasted two years.
 Then Studio Royale made several changes to the logo as part of a comprehensive brand redesign.
 She improved the typography by balancing letter size and letter spacing.
-In addition, the specialists redesigned the globe so that it is lighter and does not merge with the “D.” As a result, a clear separation of water and land appeared on the globe’s surface.
+In addition, the specialists redesigned the globe to make it lighter and prevent it from merging with the “D.” As a result, a clear separation of water and land appeared on the globe’s surface.

 2013 – 2016